 If 2019 is the year you've decided to branch out on your own, or get started in the design industry, then let us offer some help.
 The world of freelance design is tough and getting regular commissions is no easy feat, but nothing worth doing is ever easy, right?
-Kick off the new year in the right way, with this expert advice to help you get those freelance payments rolling in.
+Make 2019 your best year yet with this expert advice to help you get those freelance payments rolling in.
 We've also got some excellent design jobs right here just waiting for you to apply.

 01. Get yourself seen

 It may sound obvious, but if you’re looking to branch out and go freelance then you need to let the industry, and potential clients, know that you’re for hire.

 The first step, if you haven’t done so already, is to get yourself a web presence to showcase your design style and portfolio.
 Use a tool like Squarespace, WordPress or Drupal - the first one's a good option if you have zero web skills.
 Check out this full selection of the best web builders to find the software that works best for you.

 Most importantly, you need to clearly highlight on your page that you’re available for commissions - you'd be surprised how many freelancers don't think of this.
 Add this statement to your site or blog, as well as your personal social media pages, and make sure it's the first thing people see.
 If you haven’t many projects to showcase yet (or have too many that use the same skill set), get creative with a few self-initiated projects so you can show off all of your abilities as a designer.